ATHNA Fact Sheet

 What is a NED?

-ATHNA sponsors a unique and free networking, educational, and development opportunity for its members every year either via Zoom or in multiple locations simultaneously across the United States.
+ATHNA sponsors a unique Networking, Educational, and Development opportunity for its members every year either via Zoom or in multiple locations simultaneously across the United States.
 Providing up to five continuing education credits, this popular alternative to traditional, annual large conferences is called a NED.
 Meeting content focuses on updates in important travel health nursing topics as well as opportunities for the discussion of clinical, administrative, and professional issues.
-Regional and Zoom NEDs reduce time away from work, limits travel costs, and promotes local networking among our members.
+Regional and Zoom NEDs reduce time away from work, limit travel costs, and promote local networking among our members.
 In June 2019, ATHNA hosted a very well-received national meeting in Washington DC in conjunction with its 15th anniversary as a professional association.
-Unfortunately, the Covid pandemic has sidelined any plans to hold another in-person national meeting, at least for the time being.
+In May 2025 ATHNA plans to host another national meeting in New Orleans.

 What are TravelBytes?